joernio/joern/joern-cli/frontends/jssrc2cpg/README.md

 ## Warning

 This is work in progress.
-Types from TS code and TSX/JSX constructs are currently missing.

-Use https://github.com/ShiftLeftSecurity/js2cpg for CPG generation for JS/TS code with transpilation of such constructs.
+Use https://github.com/ShiftLeftSecurity/js2cpg as a mature alternative.